Using an employer of record in Mexico

 All of these steps have associated costs, such as registration fees, accounting fees, capital requirements, and notary fees.

 If you don’t want to set up a legal entity, working with a Mexico EOR is a better option.
-Not only can you outsource all HR responsibilities to the EOR, but you don’t need to register your business either.
-Additionally, EORs offer services in multiple countries, which is important for companies that want to build an international workforce.
+They assist with HR responsibilities, onboarding, payroll, and offer local compliance support, which is important for companies that want to build an international workforce.

-Working with an EOR in Mexico makes compliance simple, particularly when youโ€™re hiring in multiple countries.
-It handles onboarding, employment contracts, benefits, leave, payroll, tax obligations, and more on your behalf.
+Working with an EOR in Mexico helps support compliance with local laws, particularly when youโ€™re hiring in multiple countries.
+It assists with onboarding, employment contracts, benefits, leave, payroll, and tax obligations.

-Payoneer WFM offers EOR services in over 160 countries, so your business can hire talent globally.
+Payoneer Workforce Management offers EOR services in over 160 countries, so your business can engage talent globally.

 2) What is the SBC in Mexico?

-The SBC refers to the total amount of compensation a worker gets in Mexico.
+The SBC (Salario Base de Cotizaciรณn) refers to the total amount of compensation a worker gets in Mexico.
 It includes base salary, benefits, bonuses, commissions, and any other kind of compensation.
 It’s used to calculate social security contributions.

 3) What is the employer tax in Mexico?

-Employers hiring in Mexico must withhold income tax for their workers, make social security contributions, and pay the ISN state tax.
+Employers hiring in Mexico must withhold income tax for their workers, make social security contributions, as required by the law.

 Latest articles